Karumi/Dexter/README.md

 }
 ```

 Once the library is initialized you can start checking permissions at will.
+You have two options, you can either check for a single permission or check for multiple permissions at once.

+###Single permission
 For each permission, register a ``PermissionListener`` implementation to receive the state of the request:

 ```java
 Dexter.checkPermission(Manifest.permission.CAMERA, new PermissionListener() {